LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W03-D1-SiteDesign+links.md

 To link to a  location within a document, you first need to mark that location.
 You can do that with the id attribute.

 - The id names must be unique.
-- The id names are not case sensitive.
+- The id names are not case sensitive, but matching case is good practice.

 #### Use the id as an `href`